Skip to main content

 <div class="h-captcha" data-sitekey="your_site_key"></div>

 Typically, you'll want to include the empty .h-captcha container inside an HTML form.
-When a captcha is successfully solved, a hidden token will automatically be added to your form that you can then POST to your server for verification.
+When a challenge is successfully passed, a hidden token will automatically be added to your form that you can then POST to your server for verification.
 You can retrieve it server side with POST parameter h-captcha-response.

 Here's a full example where hCaptcha is being used to protect a signup form from automated abuse.
-When the form is submitted, the h-captcha-response token will be included with the email and password POST data after the captcha is solved.
+When the form is submitted, the h-captcha-response token will be included with the email and password POST data after the challenge is passed.

 <html>